 Sheila Coleman is a former University lecturer and researcher.
 Her research in the aftermath of the Hillsborough Disaster( monitoring the legal proceedings)led to her being an active member of the Hillsborough Justice Campaign.
 She co-authored the first critical accounts of the disaster and has consistently challenged the established version of events in particular the inquest verdicts of accidental death.
 These verdicts were finally quashed in December 2012 after twenty three years of campaigning.

 Sheila is currently employed by Unite the Union as the North West Region Community Co-ordinator where she is involved in assisting communities to organise and campaign around issues affecting them.

-Daragh is currently finishing exams with the law society of Ireland while living in Tbilisi, Georgia.
+Daragh is currently working in a law firm abroad.
 He has previously worked with the European Court of Human Rights and the European Commission’s Development Agency, and has experience as a paralegal with corporate law firms in Dublin.

 Sundar Senthilnathan is a public policy analyst working on security and foreign policy issues, and urban development besides dabbling in everything under the sun.
 He tweets at @Strat_trends